MicrosoftDocs/dynamics-365-unified-operations-public/articles/finance/localizations/iberoamerica/ltm-panama-eI-connec-configuration.md

 ---
-title: Set up electronic invoicing for Panama
+title: Get started with Electronic invoicing for Panama
-description: Learn how to set up Microsoft Dynamics 365 Finance and Regulatory Configuration Service (RCS) to use electronic invoices formats for Panama.
+description: Learn how to get started with Electronic invoicing for Panama in Microsoft Dynamics 365 Finance.
 author: Cpicon85
 ms.author: v-cpicon
 ms.topic: article